dreidoe/projectCapstoneBooking/README.md

 - A merchant viewing their calendar should be able to view any day and add be able to grey it out for days that they do not want to take customers
 - When a stylist wants to add a new booking they should see a requests bin with new request that need approval or denial with comments and concerns made by the user
 - When a client clicks the calendar link they should be able to choose between a consult or regular menu appointment
-- When the client selects a day, they should be able to select services and add it to a cart , before submission for request they should be prompted to pay a deposit based on what the merchant set, no larger than 50%
+- When the client selects a day, they should be able to select services and add it to a cart ,
-- When a merchant is creating their menu they should be able to set the deposit range from 0-50%
 - When the client selects a date they should also be able to pick a specific time
 - When a client wants to find a merchant, then they should be able to access the search bar and search for a merchant and filter
 - When a a user wants to be updated, then they should be able to to sign up for an email subscription or turn on notifications for merchant updates